lune-climate/lune-shipping-csv-tool/README.md

 3. If the installation was successfully you should be able to run `lune-csv-calculator` in the command-line interpreter although this will result in an error `Please set the API_KEY environment variable`

+Run `npm update -g lune-shipping-csv-tool` to update the tool to the latest version (note that new versions may introduce some backwards-incompatible changes).

 ### Running the development version (AKA "I want to see how it works or make some changes")

 1. Clone this repository